UPDATED: Danville school bus drivers ratify new contract

 New 6:12 p.m.
 Monday:

-The busses will keep running, and the school doors will stay open at Danville public schools after bus drivers OK'ed a new contract Monday night.
+The buses will keep running, and the school doors will stay open at Danville public schools after bus drivers OK'ed a new contract Monday night.

 Spokesperson for the International Brotherhood of Teamsters Local 26 Tim Donovan said union members ratified the deal by a vote of 84 to 28.
 He says it's a three year contract with "good raises, " but he declined to elaborate.